Operation Saluting October: FAPLA offensive

+Preliminary advances, July—August

 The FAPLA offensive was initially successful but also proceeded at an extremely slow pace.
 The tanks and other armoured fighting vehicles in particular were slowed by the ruggedness of the terrain, and the challenge of navigating through extremely dense foliage.
 To complicate matters, this resulted in the armour consuming excessive quantities of fuel to cover short distances; Gusev and Ryabchenko had failed to take this possibility into account and had severely underestimated the amount of fuel needed for the offensive.
 The massive fuel consumption was amplified by the fact that many FAPLA crews kept their vehicles running all night, in case they needed to mobilise quickly against an insurgent raid.
+The offensive was further slowed by the brigades' orders to stay within the effective air defence umbrella of the 9K33 Osa systems, which were being constantly re-positioned to cover their advance.
+Within the first two weeks, the four leading brigades had already suffered 63 dead and 198 wounded, in addition to the loss of 5 trucks and a piece of mobile bridging equipment.
+The four supporting brigades had also suffered another 145 dead as a result of frequent FALA attacks on supply convoys around Cuito Cuanavale.

-Meanwhile, FAPLA's new Engesa trucks experienced problems with their clutches slipping as they fought for traction in the sandy soil, causing frequent breakdowns.
+FAPLA's new Engesa trucks experienced problems with their clutches slipping as they fought for traction in the sandy soil, causing frequent breakdowns.
 Their suspension was also frequently damaged by the rough off-road conditions.
 As the number of breakdowns increased, FAPLA was forced to rely on an ever-dwindling number of older trucks, mostly Soviet Ural-4320s, not only to carry supplies but to tow their stricken vehicles.
 The alternative was simply to abandon the vehicle and its passengers while the rest of the unit moved on, leaving them easy targets for FALA.
 Due to the growing distance from its logistical hub at Cuito Cuanavale, FAPLA was forced to conduct most of its repairs in the field with a limited number of trained technicians and service personnel, and it could take days for the latter to locate the damaged vehicle in need of attention.
 The infantry involved in the offensive also advanced cautiously, covering just under 4 kilometres a day, and ceased all other activity in the late afternoon to construct elaborate defensive works.
 This would prove to be a fatal error, as it allowed FALA and its South African allies to compile detailed intelligence on their movements and make preparations for their own build-up to counter the offensive.
 Ronnie Kasrils, MK's intelligence chief, warned the Soviet staff that if Saluting October proceeded a South African counteroffensive was imminent.
-Gusev overruled the MK concerns, and the offensive continued without contingency plans for a South African intervention.
+Gusev overruled the MK concerns, and the offensive continued without contingency plans for an intervention by South African ground forces.